Capo-Games/branding/README.md

 > Use the **Logo Color** or **Logo Neutral** on clean backgrounds, with clear space, and without additional effects that obscure visibility.

-Please do not skew or round the corners, use assets as as.
+Please do not skew or round the corners, use assets as is.

 ![skew](./assets/skew.png)